 An in-depth scene study of Michael and Kay’s final moment in The Godfather, that solidified and established Michael as the new Don.

-Terrence Malick’s debut film captures, poetically, with the help of Sheen and Spacek’s measured performances, a genuine and influential take on killers.
+Terrence Malick’s debut film captures, poetically, with the help of Sheen and Spacek’s measured performances, a genuine and influential take on criminals.